The Mr. Holland's Opus Foundation: Programs and initiatives

-Impact and Recognition
+Impact and recognition

-Over more than three decades, Mr. Holland’s Opus Foundation has had a substantial impact on music education in America’s public schools.
-By the numbers, as of 2025 the foundation reports it has distributed upwards of 41,000 instruments to 1,930+ schools, with a cumulative retail value of over $37 million in donated resources.
+Over more than three decades, Mr. Holland's Opus Foundation has had a substantial impact on music education in America's public schools.
+As of 2025, the foundation had distributed more than 41,000 instruments to more than 1,930 schools, with a cumulative retail value of over $37 million in donated resources.
 These grants have given over 500,000 economically disadvantaged students the opportunity to participate in their school’s music program when they otherwise might have been unable to because of financial constraints.
 The infusion of instruments eliminates students having to share instruments (and mouthpieces), enables music classes to expand enrollment and improves the overall quality of music education (for instance, replacing aging, unplayable instruments with new ones).
-Beyond instruments, the foundation’s district-level interventions (through MEDSS) have led to systemic changes, such as districts hiring additional music teachers and allocating new funding for music and arts programs, which benefits future generations of students.
+The foundation's district-level interventions (through MEDSS) have led to systemic changes, such as districts hiring additional music teachers and allocating new funding for music and arts programs, which benefits future generations of students.

-The foundation’s work has earned widespread recognition in both the education and philanthropic sectors.
+The foundation's work has earned widespread recognition in both the education and philanthropic sectors.
 In addition to the Americans for the Arts award in 2016, Mr. Holland’s Opus Foundation has consistently achieved top ratings from charity watchdog organizations.
 Charity Navigator, the major U.S. charity evaluator, has awarded the foundation a four-star rating (its highest) for financial health, accountability, and transparency.
 As of 2025, Charity Navigator scored Mr. Holland’s Opus Foundation at 100% overall, including a maximum score in accountability and a strong program expense ratio, indicating that the vast majority of its budget directly supports its mission.
 GuideStar (Candid) also recognizes the foundation with a Platinum Seal of Transparency.

-Media outlets have highlighted the foundation’s achievements and notable donations.
-In 2022, NPR’s Morning Edition reported on Eddie Van Halen’s posthumous gift to Mr. Holland’s Opus Foundation, noting the guitarist’s commitment to “passing on music skills to kids” and lauding the multi-million dollar donation’s potential to change many students’ lives.
-The foundation’s 20th and 25th anniversaries were marked by press coverage reflecting on its longevity and the enduring relevance of its mission (stemming from the film that inspired it).
-Mr. Holland’s Opus Foundation has also collaborated with other respected music charities and educational organizations (such as those in the disaster relief coalition formed by the foundation), further boosting its profile as a leader in the music education nonprofit space.
+Media outlets have highlighted the foundation's achievements and notable donations.
+In 2022, NPR's Morning Edition reported on Eddie Van Halen’s posthumous gift to Mr. Holland's Opus Foundation, noting the guitarist's commitment to "passing on music skills to kids" and lauding the multi-million dollar donation's potential to change many students' lives.

+The foundation's 20th and 25th anniversaries were marked by press coverage reflecting on its longevity and the enduring relevance of its mission (stemming from the film that inspired it).

+Mr. Holland's Opus Foundation has collaborated with other respected music charities and educational organizations (such as those in the disaster relief coalition formed by the foundation), further boosting its profile as a leader in the music education nonprofit space.